 This increased cess was named health and education cess.
 As is obvious, this extra amount collected would be used for the betterment of both the health and the educational infrastructure of far-flung villages and smaller towns where proper schools were missing.

 Following is an example to demonstrate how this cess was calculated.
-Note that this example showcases the previous 3% regime and not the present one as its nitty-gritty is still being hammered out.
+Note that this example showcases the previous 3% regime and not the present one.

 Consider the annual income of Mr Sharma, a private-firm employee.
 In the chart below, we can see his income and investments, followed by taxes.